ShiangHu/SCMOPT/README.md

-# scmopt
-SCMOPT (Spectrum Components Model OPTimized) is a toolbox for quantitative neural spectrum analysis.
+# SCMOPT(Spectrum Components Model OPTimized) is a toolbox for quantitative neural spectrum analysis.

 Main Functions:
 1) Calculate the spectra using thomsons multitaper method